brendt/stitcher.io/src/content/blog/2019-11-07-can-i-translate-your-blog.md

 ---

-One final remark: I do appreciate it very much when people want to translate my content, so thank you very much!
+One final remark: I appreciate it very much when people want to translate my content, so thank you very much!